metacpan/metacpan-cpan-extracted/distros/T/Text-Conceal/README.md

 # LIMITATION

 All arguments given to **encode** method have to appear in the same order in the pre-decode string.
+If you want to convert unordered output, set the `ordered` parameter to 0.
+However, if a large number of short items are included, you may get unexpected results.

 Each argument can be shorter than the original, or it can even disappear.

 If an argument is trimmed down to single byte in a result, and it have to be recovered to wide character, it is replaced by single space.